 Hello from the foothills of Mt.
 Hood.

-These tiny wonders are also why I am committed to giving my body back to the soil when I die, in the most ecologically-friendly way possible.
+It’s also one of the reasons I am committed to giving my body back to the soil when I die, in the most ecologically-friendly way possible.
 Compost me or bury me in a willow casket or shroud, and let the microbes do their best work transforming me into the plants, animals and wild places that have enriched and saved me over the years.

 With all that said, what we choose for ourselves is a deeply personal choice and as a Death Educator I’m deeply respectful of where people are in their decision-making.
 I always try to remain curious and work to build understanding.